kolbymanginohealthcraft/dfs-calculator/docs/FINAL_OPTIMIZATION_SUMMARY.md

 ## Dependencies Status

 ### Kept (Required)
-- ✅ `csv-parser` - Used in transformers and server
+- ✅ `csv-parser` - Used in transformers and dev server (moved to devDependencies)
 - ✅ `xlsx` - Used in transformers
 - ✅ `html2canvas` - PDF export
 - ✅ `recharts` - Data visualization